 - Avoid isolated muscle exercises with heavy weights.
 Those will put undue stress on your joints.
 Use elastic resistance bands instead.

-- If you are a patient on prophylaxis: If you exercise during day times infuse your prophylaxis at regular intervals in the morning to protect you during the day.
-If you exercise in the evening, time your prophylaxis for the late afternoon top provide maximum protection thereafter.
+- If you are a patient on prophylaxis: If you exercise during the daytime infuse your prophylaxis at regular intervals in the morning to protect you during the day.
+If you exercise in the evening, time your prophylaxis for the late afternoon to provide maximum protection thereafter.
 Try to coordinate your gym with clotting factor infusions.

 - If you are a patient on demand: Administer an extra dose just before sports.

-The National Hemophilia Foundation has categorized athletic activities by risk in its.
-Patients with hemophilia should never engage in activities in Risk Category 3.
+The National Hemophilia Foundation has categorized athletic activities by level of risk to people with bleeding disorders in its Play It Safe booklet.
+Patients should consult their hematologist and physical therapist before engaging in any activities in Risk Category 2.5-3.

 To find out if you are above the recommended normal weight, use a body mass index (BMI) calculator.
 The body mass index is a composite score that considers your height and weight to assess body fat and categorize you as normal weight, overweight or obese.